jroper/aussie-stock-options/README.md

 This has important consequences to stock options, because is the money you make off stock options regular income, or is it a captial gain?
 If the latter, you can pay significantly less tax.
 The answer to this question is where a lot of the complexity in stock options arises.

 ## Paying tax

+### Foreign share schemes

+First of all, it's important to know that if your share scheme is for a foreign company, the rules are no different than for if they are for an Australian company.
+If you are an Australian resident for tax purposes, you have all the same tax obligations regardless of what country the company you hold shares or stock options is in.
+You may wonder how the ATO would ever know that you have shares or stock options in a foreign company, and the answer is they won't unless you tell them.
+That said, if your company goes well, and then suddenly a million dollars lands in your Australian bank account, you can bet you'll have some tax auditors knocking on your door asking where that money came from.

 ### When you have to pay tax